Mitsubishi Materials Corporation

 On the management end, we strive to maintain and improve our level of security by implementing the PDCA cycle of performance evaluations and employee education on a continual basis.

-As a measure of fiscal 2024, we will continue to promote the stable operation of and expand the monitored areas of the Security Operation Center (SOC), which completed the global expansion of monitored sites during fiscal 2023.
+As a measure of the fiscal year ending March 2025, we will continue to promote the stable operation of and expand the monitored areas of the Security Operation Center (SOC), which expanded monitored targets to PCs of individuals during the fiscal year ended March 2024.
 In addition, we aim to establish the activities of the Computer Security Incident Response Team (CSIRT) while raising and unifying the level of security awareness through information security education and training.

 Furthermore, in addition to complying with domestic personal information protection laws and the GDPR, we will comply with the personal information protection laws of relevant countries, while planning the implementation of new security measures in the OT field, where digitalization and the transition to smart factories are progressing, and a greater focus on supply chain risk management.
 As security threats continue to worsen, we will continue to comprehensively, efficiently, and appropriately investigate and implement a variety of technical countermeasures.